-COVID-19 update: The library is open to the public from 9:00 AM - 7:00 PM Monday and Thursday, and Tuesday, Wednesday, and Friday from 9:00 AM - 5:00 PM with restrictions.
-Curbside pick-up is Fridays from 2:00 PM - 4:30 PM.
-Please check the library’s home page for more details.
+COVID-19 update: The library is open 9:00 AM - 7:00 PM Monday and Thursday, and Tuesday, Wednesday, and Friday 9:00 AM - 5:00 PM with restrictions.
+Curbside pick-up is Friday 2:00 PM - 4:30 PM.
+Please check the "Gradual Reopening of the Library" page for more information.

 Welcome to your Siloam Springs Public Library Digital Resources page.
 It is here you will be able to access those links that will allow you to access items to read, listen to, or watch.
 You will need your library card for some resources.
 Other sites will let you access them without a card.